tmhsplb/opiddailydoc/docs/Infrastructure.md

     git push stagedaily staging

 AppHarbor will not automatically deploy application stagedaily even if the build is successful.
 It is necessary to click on the Deploy button at AppHarbor to deploy a successful build of application stagedaily.
-This may be by design.
+This may be by design if application stagedaily is recognized as a GitHub branch of application OPIDDaily.

 After clicking the Deploy button at AppHarbor to deploy a successful build of application stagedaily, the application can be viewed at